weakish/docs-en/views/rest_api.md

 Besides standard JSON values, LeanCloud also supports advanced data types like Date and Files.
 These advanced data types are encoded as a JSON object with a `__type` key.

-**Date** contains an `iso` key, whose value is a UTC timestamp string in ISO 8601 format with millisecond precision `YYYY-MM-DDTHH:MM:SS.MMMZ`:
+**Date** contains an `iso` key, whose value is a UTC timestamp string in ISO 8601 format with millisecond precision `YYYY-MM-DDTHH:MM:SS.MMMZ`.

 ```json